skyler-myers-db/datapact/README.md

 **An enterprise grade, programmatic data validation accelerator for Databricks.**

 DataPact ensures the integrity of your data by creating a 'pact' between your source and target tables.
-It programmatically generates, runs, and reports on a suite of validation tests directly within your Databricks workspace, enabling reliable and scalable data quality assurance.
+It programmatically generates, runs, and reports on a suite of validation tests directly within your Databricks workspace, enabling reliable, scalable, and observable data quality assurance.

 ---